SCToolsfactory/SCJMapper-V2/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.39 - BETA Build 74
+- fix - processing gamefile (PTU 3.2.1i) causes exception
-V 2.38 - BETA Build 73
+- NOTE: other new stuff is not complete so you're on your own here V 2.38 - BETA Build 73
 - add - ability to hide joystick device tabs in Settings
 - add - ability to color joystick device tabs in Settings